 Any Confidential Information, as hereinafter defined, acquired by a Director or Associate shall be used solely for legitimate Corporation purposes.
 Disclosure of Confidential Information between Directors and Associates shall be limited to those who have a need to know such Confidential Information to discharge their duties to the Corporation.
-Directors and Associates are not permitted to disclose or provide Confidential Information to any third party, unless in the ordinary course of business, required by law, or authorized by the Corporation's Chairman or CEO.
-In the event a Director or Associate is required by law to disclose or provide Confidential Information to a third party, such Director or Associate shall, if permissible, promptly notify the Board in writing prior to such disclosure so the Board may determine whether it may seek an appropriate protective order or undertake any other legal process to protect such Confidential Information.
+Neither Directors, nor Associates are permitted to disclose or provide Confidential Information to any third party, unless in the ordinary course of business, required by law, or authorized by the Corporation's Chairman or CEO.
 Use of Confidential Information for the benefit of any party other than the Corporation, to compete with the Corporation, or otherwise in a manner detrimental to the Corporation is prohibited.
 The obligation to maintain the confidentiality of Confidential Information continues even if employment or directorship with the Corporation ends.

-"Confidential Information" means all oral and written communications, including all Data, relating to the Corporation, its customers, suppliers, shareholders, other Associates or Directors which Directors or Associates acquire during the scope of their employment or directorship and which is not otherwise available to the general public.
-This includes, but is not limited to, Data that Directors or Associates acquire from third parties or that is produced by Directors or Associates while fulfilling their responsibilities to the Corporation; all Proprietary Information; customer Data (such as, by way of example, names, mailing and email addresses, telephone, fax, social security numbers, financial Data, prospect lists, customer requirements, and the scope of the relationship with the Corporation); supplier relationships and agreements; computer Data and programs; and documentation, processes, and know-how used in or pertaining to the Corporation's business.
+"Confidential Information" means all oral and written communications, including all Data, relating to the Corporation, its customers, suppliers, shareholders, other Associates or Directors of the Corporation which Directors or Associates acquire during the scope of their employment or directorship and which is not otherwise available to the general public.
+This includes, but is not limited to, Data that Directors or Associates acquire from third parties, or that is produced by Directors or Associates while fulfilling their responsibilities to the Corporation; all Proprietary Information; customer Data (such as, by way of example, names, mailing and email addresses, telephone, fax, social security numbers, financial Data, prospect lists, customer requirements, and the scope of the relationship with the Corporation); supplier relationships and agreements; computer Data and programs; and documentation, processes, and know-how used in or pertaining to the Corporation's business.

-"Data" means any information, quantities, characters, or symbols produced, processed, or received from internal and external sources and stored or otherwise maintained by or on behalf of the Corporation, regardless of the media on which it resides (including, but not limited to, any electronic media, microfiche, printouts, or compact disk) or the form that it may take (including, but not limited to, text, graphics, video, or voice recording).
+"Data" means any information, quantities, characters, or symbols produced, processed, received from internal and external sources, stored or otherwise maintained by or on behalf of First Financial, regardless of the media on which it resides (including, but not limited to, any electronic media, microfiche, printouts, or compact disk) or the form that it may take (including, but not limited to, text, graphics, video, or voice recording).

-"Proprietary Information" includes the Corporation's intellectual property such as trade secrets, patents, trademarks, and copyrights, as well as nonpublic business and marketing plans, including, but not limited to, pricing methods, product mix, sales techniques, engineering and manufacturing ideas, designs, databases, records and any nonpublic financial Data or reports.
+"Proprietary Information" includes the Corporation's intellectual property such as trade secrets, patents, trademarks, and copyrights, as well as non-public business and marketing plans, such as, by way of example, pricing methods, product mix, sales techniques, engineering and manufacturing ideas, designs, databases, records and any nonpublic financial Data or reports.